Mechanical-Advantage/RomiTraining/Lesson02-IntroToJava.md

 *Lesson 02 is an abbreviated version of [this document](https://github.com/czbeatty/FRC-Romi-Programming-Course/blob/main/Lessons/Romi%20Lesson%202%20-%20Intro%20to%20Java%20-%20Variables.pdf).
 Please use it for reference if necessary.*

 1. Power on the Romi and connect to its WiFi network, then open the robot code reopsitory.
-Pull and new changes from GitHub.
+Pull any new changes from GitHub.

 2. Start the program by pressing F5, and drive the Romi around!